garden-rs/garden/doc/src/commands.md

 When a tree is given then its variables are considered as well.
 When a garden is specified then the garden's variables are also available for evaluation.

-## garden init

-    garden init [options]

-    # create a local garden config rooted at the current directory
-    garden init --root '${GARDEN_CONFIG_DIR}'

-    # create a global garden config rooted at ~/src
-    garden init --global --root '~/src'

-Create a new empty `garden.yaml` in the current directory, or in the user's global configuration directory when `--global` is specified.
-See `garden help init` for more details.

-## garden grow

-    garden grow <query>

-    # example
-    garden grow cola

-Update or create the tree(s) referenced by the `<query>`.

-It is safe to re-run the `grow` command.
-Existing trees will have their git configuration updated to match the configured remotes.
-Missing repositories are created by cloning the configured tree url.

 ## garden shell